"A look at the Crackle-to-Netflix phenomenon that predicted the mainstream obsession with cryptocurrency and decentralized finance."

 The show remains a rewatch staple primarily due to its complex character dynamics and the intense chemistry between its lead ensemble.
 Unlike polished procedural dramas, this series leaned into the visceral and often ugly consequences of ambition, anchored by standout performances that balanced desperation with technical brilliance.
 Fans return to the series for its relentless pacing and its refusal to offer easy redemptions, ensuring its place as a cult classic that continues to find new audiences through global streaming platforms.

-Like *StartUp*, *Industry* offers a high-stakes, cutthroat look at ambition, power, and moral compromise.
+Like *StartUp*, *Ozark* delivers a high-stakes, gripping look at money laundering and moral compromise.